 Christmas Markets have become all the rage in the UK.
 And with so many cities hosting wonderful festive Christmas markets, many of those are German markets promising all the atmosphere and festivities you would expect from a real Christmas Market In Germany?

-Whilst they are wonderful you really do need to experience a real, authentic Christmas Market in Germany at least once.
-Although once you do, you will want to return.
+Whilst they are wonderful, you do need to experience a real, authentic Christmas Market in Germany at least once.
+Although you will want to return once you do, Christmas Vacations in Europe offer a new level of festivities.

 Whilst in Stuttgart I visited 3 Christmas Markets In Different German Towns Around The Region.